 - Pasta – For a heartier meal, pair teriyaki burgers with a pasta recipe like Bruschetta (Tomato Basil) Pasta, The Best Homemade Mac and Cheese, or Creamy Avacado Pasta.

 Our Hawaiian-inspired teriyaki burgers are made with Havarti cheese, grilled pineapple, lettuce, and a sweet Hawaiian sauce.
 Some teriyaki burgers also include mushrooms, tomatoes, and other burger toppings.

 Teriyaki sauce takes about 10 minutes to make, and grilling time will vary depending on how cooked your crew likes their burgers.
 This recipe should pull together quickly in about 30 minutes.

 The teriyaki sauce can absolutely be made ahead of time.
-We use the homemade teriyaki sauce for multiple recipes, and it normally lasts up to two weeks in the fridge.
+We use the homemade teriyaki sauce for this teriyaki chicken and much more.
+It normally lasts up to two weeks in the fridge.
 You can also make burgers ahead of time, but we prefer them fresh off the grill.